igorkol91/NewsweekProject/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Responsive Design Perma Blog
+# Responsive Design Newsweek Project

 > This project shows different ways that can help us make our website reponsive to all the screen sizes by using Bootstrap.

 ![Screenshot](./app_screenshot.png)

-Finished the second milestone for the NewsweekProject Milestone1
+This is our 3rd project in microverse where we designed a responsive clone from the Newsweek website.

 ## Built With